AnthonyNorth21/WeatherPWA-with-API/README.md

 * Cached weather data expires after **30 minutes** to ensure accuracy.
 * The PWA will automatically update when a new service worker version is activated.

----

-## License

-This project is released for educational purposes and can be freely modified or extended.